Algorithm Fairness in AI for Medicine and Healthcare

 In this Perspective, we build on previous work by examining current challenges in algorithm fairness from the perspective of medical dataset shift in AI-SaMD deployment.
 Though health disparities and algorithm fairness are both well-reviewed areas, much of the health fairness discussion has been focused on the choice of data inductive biases such as race-specific covariates in simple risk calculators, and overlooks the broader challenges in developing fault-tolerant AI algorithms in medicine\cite{van2021removing, diao2021removing}.
 Moreover, while current statistical frameworks for fairness aim at learning invariance to protected class identity, such models ignore causal structure between latent biological factors such as ancestry and their associated diseases across ethnic subpopulations\cite{mccradden2020ethical}.
-Our Perspective begins by first providing a succinct overview of current evaluation metrics and bias mitigation strategies for fairness, followed by a discussion on how genetic variation, differences in image acquisition techniques, and evolving population shifts will become obstacles in evaluation of AI-SaMDs at deployment time.
-Lastly, we highlight an emerging technology known as federated learning which can train decentralized machine learning algorithms across multiple institutions with privacy-preserving guarantees, and its relevant intersection with fairness and its role in AI-SaMD deployment.
+Our Perspective begins by first providing a succinct background of fair machine learning and current fairness criteria, followed by a discussion on how genetic variation, differences in image acquisition techniques, and evolving population shifts will become obstacles in evaluation of AI-SaMDs at deployment time. \rjc{Lastly, we highlight emerging technologies and advances (federated learning, disentanglement, model interpretability) that can be used for mitigating bias and improving fairness evaluation in healthcare, as well as their impact in AI-SaMD development.
+A glossary of terms of given in \textbf{Box 1}.}

-\textbf{ {Fairness and Machine Learning}}
+\textbf{ {\rjc{Fairness and Machine Learning}}}